1960 Penny Value (2026 Guide): Errors List, “D” & No Mint Mark Worth

 The 1960 Large Date penny emerged as the redesigned solution to early production problems, featuring enlarged date numerals for improved die durability.
 This variety represents the majority of Philadelphia’s 1960 penny production, with a mintage of approximately 586 million pieces making it significantly more common than its counterpart.

 The coin’s value depends heavily on preservation quality rather than scarcity.
-Circulated examples trade near face value, while uncirculated specimens can achieve premiums based on grade and surface quality.
+Circulated examples trade near face value, while uncirculated specimens achieve premiums based on grade and color designation — RD, RB, or BN.

 1960 Large Date Penny (RD) Price/Grade Chart